ManeehaTahir/911_calls_analysis/ReadMe.md

 # 911 Calls Data Analysis

 A data analysis and visualization project focused on 911 emergency calls in Montgomery County, Pennsylvania.
-This project was completed as part of the **Coursera practice project** from the course [Applied Data Science with Python and SQL](https://www.coursera.org/projects/practice-applied-data-science-python-sql).
+This project was completed as part of the **Coursera practice project** from the course [Applied Data Analytics with Python and SQL](https://www.coursera.org/learn/applied-data-analytics-with-python-and-sql).

 ##  Objective